ondrovic/ollama-git-commit/CONTRIBUTING.md

 2. Make your changes

-3. Run the staging script to format, lint, and stage your changes:
+3. Run the staging script to format, lint, build type declarations, and stage your changes:

    ```bash
    # Option 1: Stage files only